 What is the Northern Ireland Life and Times Survey?

-Set up by Queen's University Belfast and Ulster University and run every year, the survey aims to put on record the attitudes, values and beliefs of the people in Northern Ireland on a wide range of social policy issues.
+The Northern Ireland Life and Times (NILT) Survey was launched in 1998 and puts on record the attitudes, values and beliefs of the people in Northern Ireland on a wide range of social policy issues.

 Life and Times has its roots in the Northern Ireland Social Attitudes Survey, which ran from 1989 to 1996.

-Questions within the Life and Times survey are grouped into modules.
-The range of modules varies from year to year, as do the organisations which fund the survey.
+The range of topics varies from year to year, as do the organisations which fund the survey.
+The survey team work with a wide range of subject experts to develop the questionnaire.

 Governance